Cabinet of the State of East Indonesia: Tatengkeng cabinet (27 December 1949 – 14 March 1950)

 Following elections, the provisional legislature was disbanded on 20 February 1950, and the cabinet also resigned.
 The following day, the elected representatives took their seats, while the Justice minister Chris Soumokil subsequently fled to Ambon and proclaimed the establishment of the Republic of South Maluku (RMS).

 Diapari cabinet (14 March 1950 – 10 May 1950)

-Patuan Doli Diapari, fifth Prime Minister of East Indonesia.

 The Diapari cabinet was sworn in on 14 March 1950 in the middle of the RMS Crisis.
 Its composition was as follows: